flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 kachery-cloud-load-info sha1://b971c6ef19b1d70ae8f0feb989b106c319b36230?label=test_content.txt
 ```

-## Set up Github actions
+## Set up GitHub actions

+GitHub actions are needed to automate the deployment to Vercel of new software updates, and to perform maintenance tasks such as processing log items and clearing out expired cache records.

-On Github, Create a new empty public github repo called `kachery-gateway-example`.
+On GitHub, Create a new empty public github repo called `kachery-gateway-example`.

 Add the new remote and push the main branch: